AccelByte/accelbyte-typescript-sdk/packages/sdk/examples/vite/README.md

 yarn dev
 ```

-And open the url in your browser http://localhost:3000/
+And open the link http://localhost:3030/